nulltable/reviews-connor/README.md

 DELETE http://localhost:3010/:id/reviews

 ##### Parameters
-**id**
+**review id**

-The **id** parameter specifies the unique id of the restaurant being queried.
+The **review id** parameter specifies the unique id of the restaurant being queried.
 Seeded test values range from 1-5.

 ##### Response

-If successful, this method deletes an array at a the given id.
+If successful, this method deletes an objec in the reviews array at a the given id.